webhub-works/craft-ohdear/README.md

 ## Oh Dear Roadmap
 - Application Health Checks for site security
-- More Checks like Lighthouse etc.
+- More Checks like Sitemap, DNS, Scheduled Tasks etc.

 ## Questions and answers